-One of the great things about activities with routines is that they tap into your child’s memory, which you can use to strengthen their skills.
-During the fruit salad activity, you can instruct your child to listen carefully while you say something and then ask them to say it back to you word-for-word.
-Don’t forget that you can increase the length of your sentences to make it more difficult for your child if they are finding it too easy:
+One of the great things about routines is that they tap into your child’s memory, which you can use to improve their speaking.
+While making the fruit salad, tell your child to listen carefully while you say something.
+Then ask them to say it back to you word-for-word.
+Don’t forget that you can make your sentences longer to make it harder if they’re too easy:

 - “I am cutting the banana.”

 - “. . . the biggest yellow banana.”

 - “. . . yellow banana that looks the best.”